BryanJacobs/FIDO2Applet/docs/fido_certification.md

 The Credential Management API always requires user verification.

 The U2F Authenticate operation always requires a provided Credential ID.

+The MakeCredential operation will only reveal a credential's registration status if it is passed in the excludeList.

 So, all methods that reveal a credential require either user verification or a provided Credential ID.